Excel parser settings

 id

-will be used as is.More than one column with translatable texts: the parser will make the string ids unique by adding 0, 1, 2,...
+will be used as is.More than one column containing translatable texts: the parser will make the string IDs unique by adding 0, 1, 2,...

 IdSheetname

-.Enable this setting to include the name of the worksheet as part of the string ID.
+.Enable this setting to add the name of the worksheet to the string ID.

 Source and target columns (6 forms).